 I’ve always been skeptical of authority

 Growing up inside a Parochial school system caused me to question my beliefs to the point of existential and philosophical angst.
-I had existed in a closed system of information for so long… how could I be sure that my worldview was right?
+I had existed in an echo chamber for so long… how could I be sure that my worldview was right?

-I remember watching Bill Maher’s Religulous in the basement of a friends house as a pimply-faced teenager feeling like I just got unplugged from the Matrix.
+I remember watching Bill Maher’s Religulous in the basement of a friends house as a teenager feeling like I just got unplugged from the Matrix.
 Now Maher just seems like a smug asshole.
-Watch Real Time when he sits down with a special guest, you’ll see what I mean.

-You know how a certain percentage of the population is more open to hypnosis and suggestibility?
-I’ve never been hypnotized, but I suspect I’d be barking like a dog at the swing of a pocket watch.
 I’m always considering different viewpoints and changing opinions.
-Absorbing a couple YouTube videos will have me spilling out memorized facts like “jet fuel can’t melt steel beams!” quacking like a born-again zealot expert.
+Absorbing a couple YouTube videos will have me spilling out memorized facts like “jet fuel can’t melt steel beams!”.
 Most of this fades with time; it’s only the really well-founded arguments that tend to stick with me.

 I began to get the impression that cultural relativism should touted as a badge of honor.
 Blind acceptance and encouragement was the newfound face of love.
-My own personal beliefs began to drift toward the liberal arts’ vision of progress.”
+My own personal beliefs began to drift toward the progressive vision of progress.”

-Our country once valued free speech and free press regardless of disagreement.
-This freedom began to fall short when I started working for the on-campus news organization.
+At one time, our country valued free speech and free press regardless of disagreement.
+This is actually one of the tenets of classical liberalism.
+Yet this freedom began to fall short when I started working for the on-campus news organization.
 Editorial decisions I made were considered offensive to some, and condemned by the administration to the point that my university president sat me down and explained that her office held the purse strings, and I had better play along.
 Man on the street videos that a majority considered hilarious were overpowered by an offended minority that demanded they be shut down.
 My dream of experiencing a public education – something I had envisioned as an intercultural exchange of ideas and opinions – was turning into an Orwellian nightmare.
 Consequentially, I created The Leader as a means to escape censorship.
 After all, I didn’t go to school to learn Public Relations.
 I wanted to tell real stories.

-The more I dug for facts, the more I was convinced that I was witnessing a cancerous cultural shift.
-The moral compass that was once supplied by the church was now supplanted by blindly supporting the Democratic Party, the only difference being the cultural jihad of the ladder.
+The more I dug for facts, the more I was convinced that I was witnessing a dangerous cultural shift.
+The moral compass that was once supplied by the church was now supplanted by blindly supporting the Democratic Party.
 Out of the frying pan and into the fire.
-The same skepticism I held in Catholic school, where an overwhelming majority holds the reigns and proclaims righteousness, made me want to push back.
-The information war continues, and will likely be the greatest conflict of our generation.
+An overwhelming majority assuming righteousness and moral superiority seemed awfully similary to the same zealotry I experienced in Catholic school.

-TL;DR I learned that I am in fact politically-fluid (your labels can’t define me), not with an allegiance to one authoritarian figure, but an allegiance to the principles I believe will make the world a better place.
-In reality, the only thing we can change or control is ourselves, self-determination an absolute truth.
-Then again, maybe my “conservatism” is just a phase.
-I’ll let you know in a couple months after I settle into my newfound intellectual independence.
+TL;DR I learned that I am not an ideologue – not with an allegiance to one authoritarian figure – but an allegiance to the principles I believe will make the world a better place.